M268816/power-repo/notes/fe_Method.md

 );
 ```

-Now that we have collected the data we need to run through the basic OEE Formula, we can complete the process by, again, collecting the resulting data into another data structure that hold the completed data.
+Now that we have collected the data we need to run through the basic OEE Formula, we can complete the process by, again, collecting the resulting data into another data structure that holds the completed data.
 I use the With() function here to make the creation of OEE more readable.
-Some items are averaged to setup the view for management, but in all cases of OEE calculation I use as little averaging as possible, instead summing or concatenating data to create as accurate OEE percentages as possible.

 ```cpp
 /*Collect OEE2*/